 We have offices in Europe, India, Brazil, Hong Kong and Bangladesh.
-The organisation is global in nature, as is the New Economy programme.
+The organisation is global in nature, as is the Finance and Capital Market Transformation programme.
 Our work in the built environment will focus mainly on Europe initially, while fashion focuses on the most relevant producing countries.

 Is Laudes Foundation a Catholic organisation?

 Laudes Foundation is not a Catholic organisation.
 The name is a reflection of the heritage and inspiration of the Brenninkmeijer family

 How does Laudes Foundation work across its programmes?

 We have two industry verticals: Fashion and the Built Environment.
 And we have one cross-cutting programme, Finance and Capital Market Transformation, that works across our industry verticals.
 This area will work with financial actors as well as with the industry actors to foster a shift in the global financial system.
 It will also influence investments in fashion and the built environment, to explore how finance can be used to encourage or foster innovation and good business practice.

 Does Laudes Foundation work in alignment with the COFRA business, such as C&A, Redevco and Bregal?